 Growing up, my parents encouraged us to read.
 There was a time back in high school when I would take the time to read the encyclopedia from end-to-end, especially during the weekends.
 This was during a time that there were only three to four channels on television.
 I also consumed “Reader’s Digest”, which I read front to back, and the daily newspaper.

 Fast forward to the 2020s and I’ve realized there are too many ways to just sit in front of a screen and not use your brain.
 Too many ways for those unused gray matters to just wither away.
 I needed to exercise these.
 The prevalence of streaming videos and cable does not help.
-I needed an active way to stimulate the brain, maybe improve my memory.
+I needed an active way to stimulate the brain, and maybe improve my memory.

 Taking up reading, among others, is the obvious path.

 I want to share the books I read.
 And to give my opinion about these books.
-This blog will help keep me accountable and make sure I do not stop and fall back to just binge watching.
+This blog will help keep me accountable and make sure I do not stop and fall back to just binge-watching.

 THE DIABETES CODE